 You will produce two final products: (1), a technical paper presenting your analysis and, (2), a policy memo describing your findings.
 The technical paper should be written for an audience of economists familiar with both econometrics and the economic mobility literature.
 It will identify where your study falls within the academic literature on mobility and provide detailed discussions of the dataset construction, your estimation strategy and your empirical results.
 The policy memo should be written for a general audience that includes government officials and nonprofit directors.
+Details are provided in a handout on Blackboard.

-Key Dates
+Important Dates